Two Schools in One

 Emmaus College provides a unique educational opportunity for your child, boasting dedicated Middle and Senior School campuses equipped to meet the needs of students of all ages.
 The Yaamba Road campus is home to students in Years 7, 8 and 9 with the Main Street campus serving students in Years 10, 11 and 12.

-As the largest co-educational Catholic college in the Diocese of Rockhampton we offer:
+As we are one of the largest co-educational Catholic colleges in the Diocese of Rockhampton we offer:

 - Excellence in academic and vocational studies

 - Excellent opportunities in cultural and sporting pursuits